Topics on Smooth Commutative Algebra: Abstract

 \section{Abstract}

-We present, in the same vein as in \cite{rings1} and \cite{rings2}, some results of the so-called ``Smooth (or $\mathcal{C}^{\infty}$) Commutative Algebra'', a version of Commutative Algebra of $\mathcal{C}^{\infty}-$rings instead of ordinary commutative unital rings, looking for similar results to those one finds in the latter, and expanding some others presented in \cite{rings1}.
-We give an explicit description of an adjunction between the categories $\mathcal{C}^{\infty}{\rm \bf Rng}$ and ${\rm \bf CRing}$, in order to study this ``bridge''.
-We present and prove many properties of the analog of the radical of an ideal of a ring (namely, the $\mathcal{C}^{\infty}-$radical of an ideal), saturation (which we define as ``smooth saturation'', inspired by \cite{EGA}), rings of fractions ($\mathcal{C}^{\infty}-$rings of fractions, defined first by I. Moerdijk and G. Reyes in \cite{rings1}), local rings (local $\mathcal{C}^{\infty}-$rings), reduced rings ($\mathcal{C}^{\infty}-$reduced $\mathcal{C}^{\infty}-$rings) and others.
-We also state and prove new results, such as \textit{ad hoc} ``\textbf{Separation Theorems}'' - similar to the ones we find in Commutative Algebra, and a stronger version (\textbf{Theorem \ref{38}}) of the \textbf{Theorem 1.4} of \cite{rings1}, characterizing every $\mathcal{C}^{\infty}-$ring of fractions.We describe the fundamental concepts of Order Theory for $\mathcal{C}^{\infty}-$rings, proving that every $\mathcal{C}^{\infty}-$ring is semi-real, and we prove an important result on the strong interplay between the smooth Zariski spectrum and the real smooth spectrum of a $\mathcal{C}^{\infty}-$ring. \\
+We present, in the same vein as in \cite{moerdijk1986rings} and \cite{rings2}, some results of the so-called ``Smooth (or $\mathcal{C}^{\infty}$) Commutative Algebra'', a version of Commutative Algebra of $\mathcal{C}^{\infty}-$rings instead of ordinary commutative unital rings, looking for similar results to those one finds in the latter, and expanding some others presented in \cite{moerdijk1986rings}.
+In order to study this ``bridge'', we give an explicit description of an adjunction between the categories $\mathcal{C}^{\infty}{\rm \bf Rng}$ and ${\rm \bf CRing}$.
+We present and prove many properties of the analog of the radical of an ideal of a ring (namely, the $\mathcal{C}^{\infty}-$radical of an ideal), saturation (which we define as ``smooth saturation'', inspired by \cite{dieudonne11ega}), rings of fractions ($\mathcal{C}^{\infty}-$rings of fractions, defined first by I. Moerdijk and G. Reyes in \cite{moerdijk1986rings}), local rings (local $\mathcal{C}^{\infty}-$rings), reduced rings ($\mathcal{C}^{\infty}-$reduced $\mathcal{C}^{\infty}-$rings) and others.
+We also state and prove new results, such as \textit{ad hoc} ``\textbf{Separation Theorems}'' - similar to the ones we find in Commutative Algebra, and a stronger version (\textbf{Theorem \ref{38}}) of the \textbf{Theorem 1.4} of \cite{moerdijk1986rings}, characterizing every $\mathcal{C}^{\infty}-$ring of fractions.We describe the fundamental concepts of Order Theory for $\mathcal{C}^{\infty}-$rings, proving that every $\mathcal{C}^{\infty}-$ring is semi-real, and we prove an important result on the strong interplay between the smooth Zariski spectrum and the real smooth spectrum of a $\mathcal{C}^{\infty}-$ring.